 “Positive caesarean section stories don’t always get the attention that they deserve, and a caesarean section doesn’t always mean that it’s a negative outcome.
 It’s important to recognise that one woman’s birth satisfaction might be obtained by avoiding an unwanted caesarean section, whereas another woman’s experience might be improved by planning one from the outset.”

 Amy believes that all the information should be presented to a pregnant woman, and then options discussed, including risk factors and a woman’s fears and preferences, so that women can then make the best decision.

 Good communication – understanding the value of informed consent

-Once you have decided what kind of birth you would prefer, Hannah Dahlen, a Professor of Midwifery at Western Sydney University, says the important thing is for women to be heard.
+Once you have decided what kind of birth you prefer, Hannah Dahlen, a Professor of Midwifery at Western Sydney University, says the important thing is for women to be heard.

 “Firstly, and most importantly, we need to listen to women and find out what really matters to them.
-Secondly, we must not coerce or force women to make decisions they don’t want, and we need to make sure they have choice and respect, and this choice is fully informed.”
+Secondly, we must not coerce or force women to make decisions they don’t want, and we need to make sure they have choice and respect, and that this choice is fully informed.”

 In Hannah’s research and experience, the best way to achieve a supportive network for women is through a continuity of midwifery care.

 Finding medical professionals who understand and support you